Boris-Barboris/dsubs/arch/Roadmap.rst

 Memory management:
 	We'll start with GC-only game.
-	If it proves to bee stuttery, we'll switch to RAII and manual memory management.
+	If it proves to be stuttery, we'll switch to RAII and manual memory management.
 Biggest problem by far is Phobos, especially threading classes.
 	Thankfully, we're not on embedded platform, and we can use both GC and manual management simultaniously.

 Rendering:
-	- All sfml-related code should be wrapped.
-Dsubs should be capable to switch the rendering library (or implement it's own) with relative ease.

 GUI:
 	I need markup-alike elemnet placing scheme, for fast and scalable UI creation.